High-level environmental sustainability guidelines for large accelerator facilities: Refocusing large accelerator facilities towards environmental sustainability

-The consumption of electricity, whether supplied by renewable, nuclear or fossil fuel sources of energy, has an inherent environmental impact.
-No current form of electricity generation has a net-zero or net-negative environmental impact, and extrapolations indicate that they will not meet net-zero by 2050\footnote{For example, the UK government Green Book toolkit for \acrshort{ghg} emissions for appraisal provides analysts electricity emission factors with an optimistic plateau at 0.002\,kg\ce{CO2}e/kWh by 2050 (data table 1 of Reference~\cite{UKgovGreenBookSupp}).
+The generation of electricity, whether renewable, nuclear or fossil fuel generation, has an inherent environmental impact.
+No current form of electricity generation has a net zero or net-negative environmental impact, and extrapolations indicate that they will not meet net zero by 2050 without help from other forms of carbon offsetting\footnote{For example, the UK government Green Book toolkit for \acrshort{ghg} emissions for appraisal provides analysts electricity emission factors with an optimistic plateau at 0.002\,kg\ce{CO2}e/kWh by 2050 (data table 1 of Reference~\cite{UKgovGreenBookSupp}).
 Other estimates for the UK, for example calculated from Reference~\cite{UKgovElectricityEmissions} (``Annex A: Net Zero Strategy categories: Greenhouse gas emissions by source'' and Figure 4.1 data from ``EEP web figures: 2023-2050''), indicate factors upwards of 0.03\,kg\ce{CO2}e/kWh up to 2050.}.
 In addition, the required shift to renewable energies and the current rate of uptake will result in an `energy gap', where supply will not be able to meet global growing energy demands~\cite{HECAPplus}, thus global energy demands must be reduced.
 Furthermore, when `green' energy is purchased, it often simply shifts the consumption of fossil fuel energy to another end user - the environmental impact of energy consumption therefore must be calculated from the total impact of a grid supplier.
 Purchase of green energy would influence the market and indicate demand for more green energy, but this is not enough.
 Future and current large accelerator facilities must therefore consume as little energy as possible.

 Each facet of accelerator design has the potential for improvement in efficiency and reduction in resource consumption.
 This will only be achieved if efforts are taken in that direction.
-This is intrinsically linked to planning (Section \ref{sec:planning}) and culture change (Section \ref{sec:culture}).
+This is intrinsically linked to culture change (Section~\ref{sec:culture}), and prioritisation and planning (Section~\ref{sec:prioritisation}).
 To aid in the reduction of resource consumption, large accelerator facilities should perform environmental impact assessments to identify areas of potential reduction in the design stages.